 3. Useful Skills for Architecture Students

-Among the most important and popular skill required to join architecture school are the following:
+Among the most important and popular skills required to join architecture school are the following:

 - Drawing skills: Drawing will be your best tool

-- Technical skills: Nowadays, architects use computer applications, so technical skills are a must.
+- Technical skills: Nowadays, architects use computer applications, so technical skills are necessary.

 - Communication skills: You would not be able to explain your ideas without good communication skills.

-- Administrative skills: Architects need to gather a lot of information and connect all the dots to design practical yet beautiful structure.
+- Administrative skills: Architects need to gather a lot of information and connect all the dots to design functional yet beautiful structures.

 - Analytical skills: Architects must analyze the site, the climate, the topography, and all related information.
-They need to fully study the construction site in which they set up a project and whether the characteristics are suitable.
+They must thoroughly study the construction site in which they set up a project and whether the characteristics are suitable.